bismuth2/Vanilla-Holo-HUD-V2/README.md

 # WHAT IS VANILLA HOLO HUD?
 This is a Garry's Mod HUD for ACF vehicles written in Wiremod's Expression2 language.

-To learn more about these mods, here are some resources:
+To learn more about the Garry's Mod addons used, here are some resources:
 * [ACF Github](https://github.com/nrlulz/ACF)
 * [Wiremod](https://steamcommunity.com/sharedfiles/filedetails/?id=160250458)
 * [E2 Wiki](https://github.com/wiremod/wire/wiki/Expression-2)